Contents

 Conclusion: A gluten-free diet can help

-Many people suffer from intestinal problems and don't even know that it could be due to gluten-containing foods.
+Many people suffer from intestinal problems and are unaware that it could be due to gluten-containing foods.
 A partially or completely gluten-free diet can help here.

 At the end of the day, the proof of the pudding is in the eating.
 You have to find out for yourself whether a gluten-free diet works well for you.
 You have nothing to lose, so it can only be worth trying for a few weeks.